Exploring Kadalu Storage in k3d Cluster - Operator

 More than often there'll be a confusion between docker entrypoint and kubernetes command directive, please refer this official doc once and for all to understand the difference if you have struggled earlier.
 At least I did find that confusing for some time 😥

-In this method I did override only the entrypoint (python3 /kadalu/start.py
+In this method I did override only the entrypoint (python3 /kadalu/start.py) specified in the docker image of kadalu-operator as below:

 -> git diff manifests/kadalu-operator.yaml